khanhptnk/easy-tensorflow/README.md

 **easy-tensorflow** provides an easy way to train and evaluate TensorFlow models.
 The goal of this project is not build an off-the-shelf tool for industrial or commercial purposes but to *simplify* programming with TensorFlow API.
-With a standardized pipeline, one does not have to worry about book-keeping functionalities but can focus entirely on input pre-processing and model engineering.
+With a standardized pipeline, one does not have to worry about extra book-keeping steps but can focus entirely on input pre-processing and model engineering.

 We make use of [TF-Slim](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim) to make the code concise and flexible.